LEED Buildings

 - 78 percent of the construction waste was recycled and thus diverted from landfills.

-- This facility will be cleaned using green cleaning products.
+- This facility is cleaned using green cleaning products.

 College of Pharmacy and Health Sciences Addition